bramyeni/openvpn/README.md

 NOTE: press Ctrl+pq (to detach from docker container)

 # How to Verify
-ping private-ip from local to the cloud and vice versa ping private-ip on the same subnet from local to the cloud and vice versa
+ping private-ip from local to the cloud and vice versa<BR>
+ping private-ip on the same subnet from local to the cloud and vice versa